 - This syllabus is available on the Syllabus and Schedule page in our Blackboard course. - The course calendar is available on the Syllabus and Schedule tab. - The course is organized into sixteen weeks.
 Each week has its own folder on the Course Content page in our Blackboard course.

 Assignment Deadlines:

-• The weekly assignment deadline is Sunday at 11:59 PM unless otherwise stated.
+• The weekly assignment deadlines are Sundays by 11:59 PM.